Virtue: Judaism

 A classic articulation of the Golden Rule came from the first century Rabbi Hillel the Elder.
-Renowned in the Jewish tradition as a sage and a scholar, he is associated with the development of the Mishnah and the Talmud and, as such, one of the most important figures in Jewish history.
+Renowned in the Jewish tradition, he is associated with the development of the Mishnah and the Talmud and, as such, is one of the most important figures in Jewish history.
 Asked for a summary of the Jewish religion in the most concise terms, Hillel replied (reputedly while standing on one leg): "That which is hateful to you, do not do to your fellow.
 That is the whole Torah.
 The rest is commentary; go and learn."

 Eastern religions

 Buddhism

 Buddhist practice as outlined in the Noble Eightfold Path can be regarded as a progressive list of virtues.